 The Semper Fit Health Promotion Program can lead you through the quit process and can provide you with the support you need to be successful in living a healthy life.
 Call or click the contact information below to find out when the next available tobacco cessation class is available or to speak to a Health Promotion team member.

-The Operation Tobacco-Free Marine Tobacco Cessation Program was developed to provide the Marine Corps community with the first of its kind, evidence-based tools to help tobacco users quit successfully.
+Operation Tobacco-Free Marine (OTFM) Tobacco Cessation Program was developed to provide the Marine Corps community with the first of its kind, evidence-based tools to help tobacco users quit successfully.
+The standardized nature of the program is intended to provide Marines and families consistent health education programming and continuity of care as they attempt to quit tobacco; while also dealing with the challenges of military life.

 On 21 November 2019, the Great American Smoke Out challenges you to quit tobacco for a day!
 Can you do it?
 See your local Semper Fit Health Promotions Program for this year's incentives!